Raycaster/ Eval

 Law433_mk-01

 APEX-Agents task Law433_mk-01 in AI Agents for Privacy and GDPR Compliance.
-Compare dual-harness agent runs across models — rubric criteria, scores, and public traces.
+Compare dual-harness agent runs across models, scores, and public traces.

 AI Agents for Privacy and GDPR ComplianceLaw World 433Dual harnessGrader: rubric